annelorraineuy/superstore-af3/README.md

 <h3>Christina</h3>

-For any changes to graphics, you can update the github repo here.
+For any changes to graphics, you can update the appropriate folder here.
+I believe the files are under images/.
 Do let us know so we can pull :)

 <h3>Jeff</h3>